B3none/csgo-retakes-hud/README.md

 # Retakes HUD
 Displays the current bombsite in a hud
-This will work with all versions
+This will work with all versions of the retakes plugin

 # Installation
 Add the latest compiled version of the `retakeshud.smx` into your `addons/sourcemod/plugins/` folder.